Definition guide of skin and hair terms. We define skin & hair terms for effective ingredients that get results. Updated regularly.

 Citrus Aurantium Dulcis (Orange) Peel Oil

 - Orange Peel has more Vitamin C than the fleshly orange fruit, almost double.
 It improves collagen production resulting in the reduction of dark spots and wrinkles.
 It fights free radicals, removes blackheads and acne, and reduces wrinkles.
 Orange peel is also an antioxidant that reduces inflammation.
 The bacteria-fighting and inflammation reduction properties reduce acne without excess skin drying.
 A citrus oil with a refreshing or neutralizing scent.

 - Citrus Stem Cells protect skin from oxidative stress and help reverse skin damage.

 - Clary sage strengthens the skin while balancing excess sebum.
-It calms and rejuvenates the skin in a manner similar to lavender but without as strong of a scent.
+It calms and rejuvenates the skin in a manner similar to lavender but it does not contain lavender’s potentially overpowering scent or some of the potential skin irritants within lavender.
 It contains linalyl acetate, an anti-inflammatory that heals skin irritation.

-- Cloudberries are a rare nordic berry rich in Polyphenol extracts, Omegas 3 and 6, and Vitamin E and C. Cloudberry has four times the Vitamin C of an orange.
-It builds collagen, fights off attacks on collagen, reduces wrinkles and hydrates.
+- Cloudberries are a rare nordic berry.
+Cloudberries are rich in Polyphenol extracts, Omegas 3 and 6, and Vitamin E and C. Cloudberry contains four times more Vitamin C than an orange.
+Cloudberry builds collagen, fights off attacks on collagen, reduces wrinkles and hydrates.
 It is well suited for sensitive skin or even skin conditions like eczema.